MCP Server

 - Restart Claude Desktop and authorize

-- Repeat for each additional bot
+- Repeat for each additional AI Agent

 Getting the best results